 CV-22 is the designation for the US Special Operations Command variant of the V-22 Osprey.
-Combined testing resumed at Edwards AFB, Calif. in September 2002 following a protracted grounding.
-It is a tilt-rotor, vertical/short takeoff and landing (V/STOL) aircraft capable of operations in austere environments from remote bases or air capable ships.
-The CV-22's mission is long-range clandestine penetration of denied areas in adverse weather and low visibility to infiltrate, exfiltrate, and resupply SOF.
-Capable of air-to-air refueling, its range is limited only by crew endurance.
+The CV-22 is a multi-engine, dual-piloted, self-deployable, medium-lift vertical takeoff and landing (VTOL) tilt-rotor aircraft for the conduct of special operations, including nuclear, biological, and chemical (NBC) warfare conditions.
+It will operate from land bases and austere tions.
+It will operate from land bases and austere forward operating locations, as well as air capable ships without reconfiguration or modification.
+An inflight refueling capability extends combat mission range when required, and the aircraft will be self-supporting to the maximum practical extent.
+The CV-22's mission is long-range clandestine penetration of denied areas in adverse weather and low visibility to infiltrate, extiltrate and resumbly SOF exfiltrate, and resupply SOF.

-CV-22 avionics include a fully integrated precision navigation suite, with GPS and INS; a digital cockpit management system oriented around four multifunction displays (MFDs); FLIR; an integrated NVG HUD; terrain-following/terrain-avoidance (TF/TA) radar; and digital map system.
-The CV-22 also incorporates an extensive defensive countermeasures suite.
-Components of this system include a RWR, missile warning system, laser detection system, radar missile jammer, IR missile jammer, and a countermeasures dispensing system.
-The communications suite will include secure UHF, VHF (AM and FM), and satellite communications (SATCOM) radios.
+CV-22 avionics include a fully integrated precision navigation suite, with GPS and INS; a digital cockpit management system oriented around four multifunc-tion displays (MFDs); FLIR; an integrated NVG HUD; terrain-following/terrain-avoidance (TF/TA) radar; and digital map system.
+Additionally, it is equipped with robust self-defensive avionics and secure antijam, redundant communications compatible with current and planned systems used by command and control agencies and ground forces.
+The CV-22 unrefueled combat range satisfies current and emergent major theater war (MTW) requirements, as well as national mission tasking.
+The aircraft is capable of completing most assigned missions during one period of dark-

-The first CV-22 is planned to begin initial operational test and evaluation in spring 2006.
-Initial training capability is scheduled for late 2003 at Kirtland AFB, N.M., and IOC for early 2009 at Hurlburt Field, Fla.
+The first CV-22 is planned to begin initial operational test and evaluation in summer 2006.
+Initial training capability is scheduled for early 2007 at Kirtland AFB, N.M., and IOC for early 2009 at Hurlburt Field, Fla.
 USAF may place detachments of CV-22s in EUCOM and PACOM theaters.